How to Help a Child with Reading Comprehension Problems

 COMPREHENSION PHRASES – oral activity to do on the go:

-In this activity, you will say a phrase and your child will visualize it in his/her head.
+In this activity, you will say a phrase and your child will visualize it in their head.
 You can say the first part of the phrase and have them visualize that first, then add the second part for them to add to their mental picture.
 The dashes in the phrases divide between first and second parts.

 Ideas for phrases to use:

-- A square kite – that is red with purple dots on it
+- A square kite – that is red with purple dots on it.

-- A dog digging a hole – to bury the bone he’s got in his mouth
+- A dog digging a hole – to bury the bone he’s got in his mouth.

-- A sailboat with a bright orange sail – leaning into the wind
+- A sailboat with a bright orange sail – leaning into the wind.

-- A huge bear standing on his hind legs – at the edge of the woods
+- A huge bear standing on his hind legs – at the edge of the woods.

-- A robin with a worm in its beak – leaning down to feed the baby birds
+- A robin with a worm in its beak – leaning down to feed the baby birds.

-- A snowman in the front yard – with a real carrot nose – and a black hat
+- A snowman in the front yard – with a real carrot nose – and a black hat.

-- A boy with a baseball mitt – reaching up to catch a fly ball
+- A boy with a baseball mitt – reaching up to catch a fly ball.

-- A red pickup truck – with a load of goats in the back
+- A red pickup truck – with a load of goats in the back.

-- A girl on a swing at the park – wearing a rabbit suit with long pink ears
+- A girl on a swing at the park – wearing a rabbit suit with long pink ears.

-- A huge watermelon cut in half – sitting on a picnic table – at the park
+- A huge watermelon cut in half – sitting on a picnic table – at the park.